-I am available for individual or small group classes and workplace/employee wellness yoga classes.
+I am available for individual or small group classes.
 All classes take place off-site and my rate does not change for travel unless outside of my Austin zone.

 I give precise and nuanced instruction along with encouragement to improvise and investigate and time to sink in and feel the experience.
 My instruction recognizes that there is a myriad of subtle choices that create our body actions and that we can explore how to engage and make new movement choices for greater ease, energy availability and enjoyment.
 I encourage my clients to expand their mental presence and internal aliveness, to become embodied and aware in their daily lives.